 There were ten people in the deposition room and I don’t think even one of them left without crying at some point.
 Not even the “good ole’ boy” seasoned attorneys who had been practicing for decades.

 As she spoke through tears, it literally felt like my heart was vibrating with sadness.
 You hear the term “soul crushing” routinely overused, but that’s exactly what this was.

+I can’t begin to imagine the pain that she must be feeling.
 This woman felt like a terrible mother and a horrible person.
 She often contemplated suicide.
 She felt alienated by friends and family.
 She felt like she did not deserve to feel happiness for the rest of her life and each time she laughed was a show of dishonor to her deceased child.
 She honestly believed she should suffer for what she allowed to happen to him.
 She felt like a fool.
 She was routinely tormented by her mistake in the form of nightmares, flashbacks, and negative self-talk.